 Experimental Particle Physics

-We are engaged in a wide variety of experiments, including the search for dark matter, collider physics, lepton flavor violation and the study of charm mesons.
-Details for each experiment are given below.
+We are engaged in a wide variety of experiments, including the search for dark matter, collider physics, lepton flavor violation, and tests of fundamental symmetries.

 Searches for Dark Matter

 PICO - E.Dahl